This post may contain affiliate links. Please read our privacy policy.

 Pumpkin Cream Cheese Brownies

-These are beautiful, they are thick, they are rich, and they are the kind of dessert where you’re going to end up feeling pretty pleased with yourself.
+These pumpkin cheesecake brownies are beautiful; they are thick, rich, and the kind of dessert where you’re going to end up feeling pretty pleased with yourself.
 It’s a dessert to impress, with no fancy baking techniques required.
+And, they take much less time than you might think!

 Pumpkin Cream Cheese Brownies: the bottom layer is a fudgy brownie; the top layer is a creamy pumpkin cheesecake with fall spices.